TechPreacher/IotHubSynchronizer/README.md

 ![Azure Container Instance Configuration 3](./documentation/images/az-aci-configuration3.png "Azure Container Instance Configuration 3")

-Note that in order to work with [Azure Event Grid events](https://docs.microsoft.com/en-us/azure/event-grid/security-authentication), the REST API of the container needs to be accessible using a valid, trusted SSL certificate.
-[Here is how to add your certificate to the Web API app](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-https-development.md).

 After publishing the ACI, you can read the logfiles using the Azure Command Line Interface:

 ```bash
 $ az container logs --resource-group <Resource Group> --name <ACI Name>
 ```

+## Azure Event Grid Security

+In order to work with [Azure Event Grid events](https://docs.microsoft.com/en-us/azure/event-grid/security-authentication), the REST API of the IoT Hub Synchronizer needs to be accessible using a valid, trusted SSL certificate.
+[Here is how to add your certificate to the Web API app](https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-https-development.md) when building it as a Docker image.

 ## Missing features